Diabetes Supplements: An Evidence-Based Comprehensive Guide

 • Green Tea: Rich in antioxidants and polyphenols, green tea can enhance insulin activity.
 It may help in moderating blood sugar levels and improving overall metabolic health.
 Epidemiological studies show strong relationships between green tea consumption and reduced risk of type 2 diabetes and its cardiovascular complications.
 [PMC4909506] [PMC9150804]

-Cinnamon contains compounds that have been thought to mimic insulin and increase its effectiveness in lowering blood sugar levels and some studies have suggested a benefit in glucose control.
-However, when researchers reviewed 10 studies, they found no statistically significant difference in Hemoglobin A1c, serum insulin or after-meal glucose between cinnamon and control groups.
+Cinnamon contains compounds that are thought to mimic insulin and increase its effectiveness in lowering blood sugar levels.
+Some studies have suggested a benefit in glucose control.
+A review of 10 clinical studies looked at how cinnamon supplements might affect people’s blood sugar and cholesterol levels.

 Dietary supplements are not designed to diagnose, treat, cure, or prevent any disease.
 This article aims to offer valuable insights into which nutritional supplements have undergone scientific study and shown promise in supporting specific health conditions.
 We break down the research, so you can work with your medical providers to make informed decisions about adding supplements to your health regimen.
 For personalized advice tailored to your needs, we recommend consulting with a registered dietitian in addition to your primary care provider.